 Deleting a bank account reconciliation is more straightforward.
-Simply go to Transactions > Bank > Reconcile Bank Statement, enter the date of the statement, click the Actions menu, and select Delete.
+Go to Transactions > Bank > Reconcile Bank Statement, enter the date of the statement, click the Actions menu, and select Delete.
 When you are asked to confirm the deletion, click Yes.

-The same process is followed for deleting credit card statements, but you’ll need to go to Transactions > Bank > Reconcile Credit Card Statement.
+The same process for deleting credit card statements is followed, but you must go to Transactions > Bank > Reconcile Credit Card Statement.

-If you want to see if the statement was fully removed, you’ll need to go to Reports > Banking/Budgeting > Reconciliation and look up the reconciliation date.
-If nothing shows up, it’s been successfully deleted.
+To see if the statement was entirely removed, you'll need to go to Reports > Banking/Budgeting > Reconciliation and look up the reconciliation date.
+If nothing shows up, it's been successfully deleted.